RomansWorks/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```

 I resolved this by adding one more dropout layer, after the next hidden layer.
 Both dropout layers are set to probability 0.3.
-Keras ensures that dropout is only emplyed during training, and that the remaining weights passed through the dropout layer are scaled appropriately.
+Keras ensures that dropout is only employed during training, and that the remaining weights passed through the dropout layer are scaled appropriately.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` line 116).
+The model used an Adam optimizer, so the learning rate was not tuned manually (`model.py` line 116).
 Batch size was increased to speed up training.
 Since I was using a P1 GPU instance on Amazon, batch size of 128 was not an issue.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 I collected about 5 laps of center lane driving in the regular direction.
 I then collected several recordings of recovery driving which started near the road edge,